terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_solution_extension.html.markdown

 The first step for deploying a Solution Add-On is to have a configured Solution Landing Zone and [`vcloud_solution_landing_zone`](/providers/terraform-viettelidc/vcloud/latest/docs/resources/solution_landing_zone) does that.
 It requires specifying an Organization, Catalog, VDC, Routed Org VDC network and both - Storage and Compute policies.
-There can be only *one Solution Landing Zone per VCD*.
+There can be only *one Solution Landing Zone per VCLOUD*.

 ```hcl
 resource "vcloud_catalog" "solution_add_ons" {